 Learn the difference between e-commerce and m-commerce today.
 Let us start first on what you need to know about e-commerce.

 The word e-commerce refers to electronic commerce.
 It usually involves buying and selling products or services with the use of a computer or laptop that accesses an e-commerce website through the help of a stable internet connection.

 Here are the pros and con of e-commerce:

 Pro #1: Easier And Affordable To Develop An E-Commerce Website

 Setting up an online business with a website is easier since many e-commerce web design templates are available online.
 You only need to change the colour scheme of your design template of your choice, upload the right content, and link it with your social media platforms.

 Even if you consider hiring a website developer in Singapore, they will be able to do it with ease since creating an e-commerce website is more of a common practice.
 The process of developing a website takes approximately around 2 months lead time which may vary depending on the complexity of clients’ requirements as well as clients’ approval process.

 PRO TIP: If you are a business owner in Singapore, you can apply for the Productivity Solutions Grants (PSG) for E-Commerce solutions.
-This grant will allow you to claim up to 70% of funding support and 80% until 31 March 2023 if your business belongs to the retail sector.
+This grant will allow you to claim up to 50% of funding support starting 1 April 2023.

 Pro #2 Ease Of Management